mx2913/funkwhale/docs/user_documentation/channels/create_channel.md

 Your channel's __Fediverse handle__ needs to be unique.
 This is how other {term}`Fediverse` software identifies your channel.
 You can't change the __Fediverse handle__ once you've created your channel.
 ```

-Create a channel to start publishing your content on Funkwhale.
+Create a channel to start publishing your content on your {term}`Funkwhale pod <Pod>`.
 Users can access channel content from Funkwhale or other Fediverse software.

 You can create two types of channel: